swiftgurmeet/swiftgurmeet.github.io/_posts/2025-11-12-Local-Inference.md

 Start the service with:

     `systemctl --user start ollama.service`

 Enable the service to start at boot up:

     `systemctl --user enable ollama.service`

 Check the status of the service:

     `systemctl --user status ollama.service`

 Check the Ollama version to confirm it's running:
 ￼

     `ollama -v`

-You can now download and enable use of a model, for example, llama3:
+You can now download and enable use of a model:
 ￼

         `ollama pull llama3`

         `ollama pull deepseek-coder`